script-sage/Reddit-Subreddit-Joiner/README.md

    The script will automatically generate a list of subreddits starting with "r/" from a set of random words and join them using your Reddit API credentials.
 You will see the output indicating successful join or any errors that occurred during the process.

 That's it!
 You can now easily automate joining multiple subreddits on Reddit using this script.

+NOTE : If it found any non-existing subreddit it will ignore those subreddit names and continue to the next subreddits

 ## License